rohilthopu/pdb-django/README.md

     Updated scripts for updatecardsna/updateskillsna to only collect most recent data, so as to preserve any changes that might have been made to the db from the front end.

+    Add a parser to parse basic information from the Dungeons API such as Floor drop data

+    Added a page to list the dungeons with a drop down to select the difficulty level